jhaskinsjr/nebula/README.md

 implemented in the decoder logic; this reduces the amount of the system that a developer has to be familiar with in order to be productive.

-Furthermore, because the units communicate among themselves, it is easy to construct a unit that monitors communications between the other units to count events (e.g., number of fetches, number of instructions flushed, number of instructions retired).
+Furthermore, because the units communicate among themselves, it was easy to construct a unit that monitors communications between the other units to count events (e.g., number of fetches, number of instructions flushed, number of instructions retired).